engie-group/shaystack/README.md

 # Features

 Haystackapi is agile and can be deployed in different scenarios.
-Choose an option for each features.
+Choose an option for each feature.

 | Python |
 |:------:|